Canadian Surrealist

 Was creativity part of your childhood?

 Yes.
-I could always draw well, but that didn’t stop my parents from tring to have me have a normal life.
+I could always draw well, but that didn’t stop my parents from trying to have me have a normal life.

 Nice.
 Was there a point in your life when you decided to take a big risk to move forward?